-- 72. The panel received a great deal of evidence about the perceived strengths and weaknesses of the central organisations. - 73.
+- 80. The panel received a great deal of evidence about the perceived strengths and weaknesses of the central organisations. - 81.
 The UCS was seen to have key strengths in the construction and deployment of effective and robust systems.
 The roll-out of the VOIP phone system was an example, as was Raven, although Raven was criticised by some for its lack of flexibility.
-The network, on which so much depends, simply works, and was something where any weaknesses would be instantly apparent to a large number of people.
-The provision of strategic advice to Departments and Institutions was also felt to be very effective. - 74.
+The network, on which so much else depends, works very well, and was something where any weaknesses would be instantly apparent to a large number of people.
+The provision of strategic advice to Departments and Institutions was also felt to be very effective. - 82.
 The UCS provides a range of services that can be used or not as institutions choose.
 College IT Officers stressed the importance to their institutions of having this menu of UCS services, commenting that different Colleges tended to make very different selections of which services to buy in.
-Although the Colleges are formally outside the scope of this review, they made the point that they would be concerned if there were to be radical change to this system. - 75.
+Although the Colleges are formally outside the scope of this review, they made the point that they would be concerned if there were to be radical change to this system. - 83.
 Other parts of the UCS service were not seen to be as strong.
 The organisation of software licensing and sales was felt to be an area where a better service could be provided.
 The panel is aware that the UCS is taking steps in this area.
-The panel also heard comments about a situation where an institution felt it could not obtain swift onsite practical help from UCS experts in a crisis that had escalated to a point where its swift resolution was beyond the capacity of the local staff. - 76.
-The panel felt that the UCS culture, perhaps for understandable historical reasons, was too inclined towards constructing systems in house, rather than purchasing industry standard solutions.
+The panel also heard comments about a situation where an institution felt it could not obtain swift onsite practical help from UCS experts in a crisis that had escalated to a point where its swift resolution was beyond the capacity of the local staff.
+The panel feels that this should, in future, be part of the remit of a central computing service. - 84.
+The panel felt that the UCS culture, perhaps for understandable historical reasons, was sometimes too inclined towards constructing systems in house, rather than purchasing industry standard solutions.
 It was also not clear how the priorities of users across the University translated into the priorities of the UCS.
 The UCS argued that its role was to take a considered view of the great variety of needs across the University, synthesise those needs, and develop services that reflected that synthesis.
-The panel felt this process lacked transparency.
+The panel felt this process lacked transparency, at least to many users.